 Beth Holger-Ambrose graduated from Hamline University in 1998 with a bachelor of arts degree in political science and anthropology.
 She received a master of nonprofit management degree in 2004.
-Holger-Ambrose began her social justice work through MPIRG (Minnesota Public Interest Research Group), volunteering at Simpson Shelter and internships through Native American Repatriation at the Science Museum and for Paul Wellstone (both through Hamline).
+Holger-Ambrose began her social justice work through her involvement with the Minnesota Public Interest Research Group (MPIRG), volunteering at Simpson Shelter, and internships with Native American Repatriation at the Science Museum and for United States Senator Paul Wellstone (both through Hamline).
+Read more.

 Shanelle Evens Montana graduated from Hamline University in 2006 with a double major in environmental studies and legal studies.
 She describes her “day job” as “a project developer for EDF Renewable Energy.
 I focus on developing utility scale wind and solar projects, as well as driving Minnesota renewable energy policy.”
 Shanelle, along with her husband, Chris Montana JD ’13, is co-owner of Du Nord Craft Spirits.
 At Du Nord, Shanelle manages marketing, regulatory requirements, and public relations.
 “My husband and I also have an 18-month-old who is the center of our world.
 As you can imagine, we are often running on fumes, but we wouldn't change it for anything!”
 Read more.

 Kari Christesen MBA ’11